780Farva/LibreWolf-Settings/README.md

 14. Disable the delay before starting page rendering
 15. Turn off the animation of opening the video to full and the prompt "press esc.."
 16. Disable transition prediction and page content preloading

+### Configuring JavaScript
+1. Enable balanced heap limits for garbage collection (GC)
+2. Enable support for 64-bit memory model for WebAssembly (allows to use more than 4 Gb RAM)
+3. Enable support for thin memory management instructions for WebAssembly
+4. Enable Intgemm support to optimize matrix multiplication operations in WebAssembly
+5. Enable support for experimental serialization functions for WebAssembly

 ### Configuring a variety of caching
 1. Enable disk caching